 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Proctor is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Proctor is a city of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Proctor who work in office and administrative support (14.52%), teaching (7.79%), and sales jobs (6.85%).

-The overall education level of Proctor is somewhat higher than in the average US city of 21.84%: 27.89% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Proctor who are college-educated is somewhat higher than the average US community of 21.84%: 27.89% of adults in Proctor have at least a bachelor's degree.

 The per capita income in Proctor in 2022 was $35,567, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $142,268 for a family of four.
 However, Proctor contains both very wealthy and poor people as well.